hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 Imagine we have a set of text documents stored in a database.
-These documents could be an abstract of certain text article or the entire article itself and we want to find out if certain words are present in them or not.
+These documents could be an abstract of certain text article or the entire article itself.
+We now want to find out if certain words are present in them or not.

 The way FTS is implemented in Postgres is by getting a semantic vector